Table of contents

 Cortisone injections: This procedure involves injecting cortisone directly into the affected joint.
 It helps reduce pain for a few weeks.
-Injections are usually limited to three to four a year as too much of the medication can make joint damage worse.
+Doctors usually limit the injections to three to four a year as too much of the medication can make joint damage worse.

-Lubrication injections: These injections are normally made in the knee, with the intention to create additional cushioning in that area.
+Lubrication injections: Doctors normally make these injections in the knee, with the intention to create additional cushioning in that area.

 Bone realignment: This procedure is usually performed on the knee in extreme cases.
 A surgeon will cut above or below the knee and either remove or add a wedge of bone.
 This procedure will shift body weight to a less affected area of the knee.

 Joint replacement: In this procedure, an orthopedic surgeon will remove damaged joint surfaces and replace them with plastic or metal substitutes.
 As with any surgery, infections and blood clots may occur.
-A risk of this procedure is that artificial joints can wear out or come loose and might eventually need to be replaced.
+A risk of joint surgery is that artificial joints can wear out or come loose and might eventually need to be replaced.

 If you liked this article, you should check out our other posts in the Nebula Research Library!